Approval and Inspection Requirements - Class 2-9

 • Make payment of the applicable amendment fees

-• As Constructed Plans - marked “AS CONSTRUCTED” and in the approved format
+• As Constructed Plans – Marked “AS CONSTRUCTED” and in the same format as the approved plans (hand-drawn mark-ups will not be accepted)

 • Form 7 – Notification of Responsible Person (required for all work)